 He is a past president and life member of the Downtown Sertoma Club, as well as a life member of the Vietnam Veteran’s Association.
 Terry is a published author, having penned “Get Back in the Game”, a fictional story about prostate cancer survivors, in 2008.
 His short story, “The Cummings-McDuffie Duels” was awarded first place for drama by the Sand Hills Writer’s Competition in 2004.
 Terry remains active in softball, frequently playing in local, regional and even national tournaments.
 He was inducted to the Senior Softball Hall of Fame in 2005.

 Zane Leiden was born in Cleveland, Ohio, in 1968.
 He attended high school at Aquinas High School in Augusta, Georgia, where he lettered in baseball and football.
 Zane graduated from Furman University in Greenville, South Carolina with a BA in business administration in 1990.
 He received his law degree from Wake Forest University in 1993.
 While in law school, he was the only member of his class to be elected to serve on the Student Bar Association for three consecutive years.
 He also was a member of the Moot Court Board, serving as Associate Chief Justice during his third year.
 As a member of the Wake Forest Moot Court Board, he participated in the Jerome Prince Memorial Evidence Competition, in Brooklyn, New York, where the Wake Forest team advanced to the quarterfinals.
 He has been admitted to the State Bar of Georgia since 1993, and to the State Bar of South Carolina since 1994.
 He is a member of the Augusta Bar Association, American Bankruptcy Institute, and the bankruptcy section of the State Bar of Georgia.
-He has been recognized statewide as one of the Elite Bankruptcy Attorneys by Georgia Trend Magazine, and recently was voted Metro’s Best Attorney.
+He has been recognized statewide as one of the Elite Bankruptcy Attorneys by Georgia Trend Magazine and voted Augusta Metro’s Best Attorney in 2010.
+Recently he was assigned a Distinguished Rating by Martindale-Hubbell’s nationwide ranking of attorneys.

 Zane frequently blogs on relevant and timely consumer law issues.
 When not practicing law, Zane shares his father’s interest in softball, and enjoys local league play.
 He is also an avid kayak and mountain bike enthusiast.
-Over the last few years, Zane has also committed efforts to the rescue of retired racing greyhounds, through adoption and fostering.
+Zane is married to Maj.
+Cindy Leiden of the United States Army, where she works as part of the Army Nurse Corps.